 What are Learning Communities?

-Learning communities are sets of linked courses, usually exploring a common theme.
-Instructors in learning communities work together to develop the theme and coordinate their course content.
-Students enroll in all of the courses linked through the learning community.
+Learning communities (LCs) are sets of linked courses, usually exploring a common major or initiative.
+All first-time freshmen choose a learning community and enroll in all the linked courses for that LC.
 By linking together students, faculty, and courses, learning communities create more opportunities for enrichment, interaction, and exploration.
 Learning communities may include co-curricular activities, service learning opportunities, or other non-traditional educational experiences.
-Some include a residential dimension, with students (and sometimes faculty) living together and having at least some portion of their instruction in residence halls.
+Some, referred to as Living-Learning Communities (LLCs), include a residential dimension, with students (and sometimes faculty) living together and having at least some portion of their instruction in residence halls.

 LCs have become increasingly common in colleges and universities across the United States.
 Learning communities have been shown to have a number of benefits for students: